KamalJaza/Python_Part_4/README.md

 # Python-week-4
 # Pandas
+Pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.
+Pandas is defined as an open-source library that provides high-performance data manipulation in Python.
+The name of Pandas is derived from the word Panel Data, which means an Econometrics from Multidimensional data.
+It is used for data analysis in Python and developed by Wes McKinney in 2008.
+Pandas has 2 objects namely dataframe and series.
+## Object Series
+Object series have one data dimension.
+Do not have a column name because it only have one column and have an index.
+- Implicit Index, implicit index is the default index. we can define an index called an explicit index and it must be equal to the number of data.
+##
 ## loc() and iloc()
 - loc() and iloc() are essential Pandas methods used for filtering, selecting, and manipulating data.
 They are quick, fast, easy to read, and sometimes interchangeable.
 - loc() and iloc() method are used to overcome inconsistencies in calling data.